 National Basketball Association

-1. McCollum is 10-of-17 from 3-point range in the last two games.
+1. Grizzlies PG Ja Morant is 1-of-14 from 3-point range over his last six games.

 Stats and Records